Life Purpose Coaching

 With that rant out the way, let’s now move on to the fun stuff.

 I’m not supposed to play favorites but will confess that Life Purpose coaching is simply woolly mammoth fun.
 It’s like going on safari to experience the vastness of human possibility and then witnessing the moment of bagging a big discovery.
-Knowing one’s life purpose and living it is like the universal antidote to everything that ails us.
+Knowing one’s life purpose and living it is like the universal antidote for much of what ails us.
 With one discovery everything changes.

 But how does one get started?
 The first step is to measure.
 If you’re not sure about your life purpose or want to gain insight into how much you are living your life purpose.
 The following Purpose in Life Self Test is quick and easy: Take test now.